 We call these scents or odors the "source" that they are learning to search.
-In NACSW, each titling class involves 4 elements - containers, interior, exterior and vehicles searches.
+Each titling class involves 4 elements - containers, interior, exterior and vehicles searches.
 There are also Element trials where you can title in one element, for example, in Containers.